Close

 Citizens from numerous countries can enter Singapore without a visa for short-term stays:

-• 30 days visa-free: Most ASEAN countries (Malaysia, Thailand, Philippines, Indonesia, Vietnam), India, China, Russia, and several others
+• 30 days visa-free: Most ASEAN countries including Malaysia, Thailand, Philippines, Indonesia, Vietnam, as well as India, China, and Russia

 • 90 days visa-free: United States, Canada, Australia, New Zealand, Japan, South Korea, and most European Union countries